FredLavoie/structural-analysis/NOTES.md

 5. FORTRAN program outputs JSON object
 5. server returns JSON object to front end
 6. front end displays results to DOM

+### Features to add in the future
+- Incorporate user accounts: login/registration and authentication with cookie-session.
+- Incorporate database into the app where users can save their models.
+- Make fields repopulate input data when removing/adding members/joints/etc